 We want our family members to do more than live in their neighborhood, we want our Eastbrook homeowners to belong there.

 However, there are many things our Family members can do to feel like they are a part of their community too and today, we’d like to give our visitors some tips.
-Whether your current home is an Eastbrook Community or you’re interested in moving to one of our beautiful West Michigan, Greater Lansing, or Auburn, Alabama locations, here are ways you can do more than just reside there.
+Whether your current home is an Eastbrook Community or you’re interested in moving to one of our beautiful West Michigan and Greater Lansing locations, here are ways you can do more than just reside there.

 Be Neighborly, not just a Neighbor